Rezzt-93/-data-analytics-portfolio-projects/powerbi/himalayan expeditions/README.md

 Standardising country names for geographic mapping while preserving original citizenship values

 ## Data Quality Decisions
 Several data-quality issues required explicit decisions:
 Four expedition identifiers were reused across different years, so relationships were not created using `Expedition ID` alone.
 A composite `ExpeditionKey` was created using expedition identifier and year.
 89 member records without a safe expedition assignment were excluded from participant-level analysis.
 4 expedition records with inconsistent participant counts were retained but flagged and excluded from measures that depend on those counts.
 Missing values were preserved as nulls and were not automatically replaced with zero.
 Multiple, uncertain, or missing citizenship values were retained in the source field but excluded from geographic mapping.
 Unique climbers were not estimated because the data does not contain a reliable global person identifier.

 ## Data Model
 The model follows a simple one-to-many structure:
-Years[Year] 1 -> * Expeditions[Expedition Year]
+``Years[Year] 1 -> * Expeditions[Expedition Year]``
-Peaks[Peak ID] 1 -> * Expeditions[Peak ID]
+``Peaks[Peak ID] 1 -> * Expeditions[Peak ID]``
-Expeditions[ExpeditionKey] 1 -> * Members[ExpeditionKey]
+``Expeditions[ExpeditionKey] 1 -> * Members[ExpeditionKey]``

 All relationships are active and use single-direction filtering.

 ## Business Definitions
-## Successful Expedition
+## 1. Successful Expedition
 An expedition is classified as successful when:
 At least one recorded route was successful
 The success was not marked as claimed but unrecognised Disputed successes remained included
-## Participant Record
+## 2. Participant Record
 One row in `Members` represents one registered person-expedition record.
 The same person may appear in multiple expeditions, so participant records are not treated as unique climbers.
-## Above-Base-Camp Participant
+## 3. Above-Base-Camp Participant
 A registered participant who:
 Reached base camp
 Was not restricted to base camp only
 Conducted activity above base camp
-## Member Summit Rate
+## 4. Member Summit Rate
 ```text
 Successful Participant Records / Above-Base-Camp Participants
 ```
 This denominator was selected instead of documented summit bids because it provides a broader and more interpretable population of participants exposed to higher-altitude activity.
-## Above-Base-Camp Death Rate
+## 5. Above-Base-Camp Death Rate
 ```text
 Recorded Deaths Above Base Camp / Above-Base-Camp Participants
 ```
 The measure is an exposure-based recorded mortality rate.
 It should not be interpreted as the exact probability of death for an individual climber.
-## Deaths per 100 Summits
+## 6. Deaths per 100 Summits
 ```text
 Total Deaths / Total Successful Summiters * 100
 ```